 Our "outdoor" set up:

 We have a designated area for the puppies for when they are about 4-5 weeks old until they leave at 8 weeks old.
 We decide each litter when they are ready to start learning to use a dog door, etc. (there is no set age we go by) The building they are in is heated for the winter, so they are never cold, regardless of the time of year.
+We also have it cooled for summer.
 They are not put out in the area and forgotten about...they still get constant attention and care.
 We pride ourselves in knowing each puppy individually by the names that you give them, and making sure that each and every one of them is outgoing and well rounded before they leave us.
 By teaching them how to use the doggy door, they learn to potty outside before they leave.
 This does not mean that they will not have accidents in your home, but this gives them a good start.
 This also helps teach them not to go potty where they sleep and stay.
 Thus far, every puppy has been trained to go outside via the dog door to potty outside before they've gone to their new homes.
 Being indoors and outdoors also helps them get used to different experiences so they are not afraid of different environments.